westerndevs/western-devs-website/source/_posts/2019-01-21-using-vue-as-a-drop-in-replacement-for-knockout-in-an-MVC-project.md

 The default MVC project templates already include jQuery, so you might use that.
 You'll probably end up writing a lot of code if you go down that path.
 Chances are, you will want to use a JavaScript framework that offers two-way data binding between the elements in the DOM to a your model data.

-I seems that for many people, [Knockout.js](https://knockoutjs.com/) is the default library to use in these scenarios.
+It seems that for many people, [Knockout.js](https://knockoutjs.com/) is the default library to use in these scenarios.
 I won't get into the specifics but I think that Knockout is a little dated and that there are better options these days.
 If you want to dig into some of the issues with Knockout, you can read [Simon Timms' rant on the subject](https://westerndevs.com/a-discussion-on-knockout/).

 ## Vue.js
 My fellow [ASP.NET Monster](https://aspnetmonsters.com) [James Chambers](http://jameschambers.com) recently strongly recommended I take a look at [Vue.js](https://vuejs.org).
 I had been meaning to give Vue a try for some time now and I finally had a chance to use it on a recent project.
 Let me tell you...I love it.